 - Religion and Journalism

-IRCPL Joint Projects will fund projects up to $15,000 for travel, materials, and other expenses related to the design/implementation of the project.
-The grant cannot be used for salary, stipends, Per Diem, teaching-assistant wages or technology purchases.
+IRCPL Joint Projects will fund projects up to $15,000 for travel, materials, and other expenses related to the design/implementation of the project, although funding of up to $20,000 may be considered under exceptional circumstances.
+IRCPL encourages the use of this grant for primary research, including access to archives, travel expenses, and research assistantships.
+The grant cannot be used for salary, stipends, teaching-assistant wages or technology purchases.
 Strong proposals will include funding from other sources.

 Applications must be submitted by an individual with the authority to serve as a principal investigator, who will assume primary responsibility for the project at Columbia University.